UPRI-NOAH/GINA/README.md

         - used for storing other details (such as name and contact number) from the user to the database
 - login.js
     - `/auth/token/login/`
-        - used for logging in to the backend and to receive an authentication token
+        - used for logging in to the backend and to receive an authentication token.
 - leaderboard.js
     - `/api/user-info/`
-        - used to query each user's points to display them on the leaderboard
+        - used to query each user's points to display them on the leaderboard.
 - map.js
     - `/api/user-tree-info/`
-        - used for querying planted trees and displaying them on the map through pins (blue pin = owned, green pin = not owned)
+        - used for querying planted trees and displaying them on the map through pins (blue pin = owned, green pin = not owned).
         - used for uploading new trees along with the planting details (such as location and date planted)
+- map_actions.js
+  - `/api/user-tree-info/`
+      - used for uploading, editting, new trees along with the planting details (such as location and date planted).
+  - `/api/archive-tree-info/`
+      - used for uploading archive trees along with the planting details (such as location and date uploaded).
+- forgot_pass.js
+  - `/auth/users/reset_password/`
+      - used to reset a forgotten password.
+The user provides their email address, and a password reset link will be sent via email.
+- profle.js
+  - `/auth/users/set_password/`
+      - used for changing password.
-    - `/api/user-info/${username}/?format=json`
+  - `/api/user-info/{username}`
-        - used for updating the points of the user each time a tree is planted
+      - used for viewing and updating user info.

 ### Backend

 Before the backend API can be set up, ensure that a PostgreSQL database instance is running and accessible and provide the following in a `.env` file: